realumhelp/Creality-K1-and-K1-Max_wiki/Install-Custom-Firmware.md

 - When you are on the home screen, you can remove the USB drive.

 - That's all!
-You are now on Custom Firmware with root access.

-- To connect over SSH, use `root` user and `creality` password.
+You are now on Custom Firmware with root access and you can connect over SSH, using `root` user and `creality` password.

+- On the screen UI, go to `Settings` -> `Device Self-Check` -> check `Input Shaping` and `Auto Bed Leveling` -> click on `Self-Check` and wait for self-check to complete.

+- You can now use the printer.

 <br />